realamoghm/Ponder/README.md

 9. Once the app is installed, you can select "OPEN" or click "DONE" and find the Tomely app in your app menu.
 10. Open the app and enjoy Ponder!!!

+Install from the Google Play Store
+1. Navigate to the Google Play Store on your Android device
+2. Search up Ponder Quiz on the Google Play Store
+3. On the app page, click INSTALL
+4. Open the app and enjoy Ponder!!!

 ## Different Parts of the Project
 * Our app has many different pages, they all help to ensure maximum functionality from our app, it first presents you with a login page, this can be used to login to a Google or Facebook account or an in-app account which you can make using your email, it can also be used to access a signup page where you can make an account.